 Members of the Tribe are united by a common bond: the quest to hold onto our Steilacoom Indian heritage, to preserve and protect our identity as a distinct and viable Indian Tribe, and to regain rights and privileges guaranteed by the Medicine Creek Treaty.
 Unlike most other treaty signing Tribes, we have had to maintain our identity without the benefit of a land base and Federal resources.

 There have been hard times but the continuation of a distinct Steilacoom Tribal identity has never been in doubt.
 It is something that will always survive.
 A simple paragraph written by an Oregon resident in support of Federal Recognition provides a positive note for all people to live by.
 He said: "No person, agency, or government has the right to deprive a people of their heritage, and all people have a natural right to their customs, culture and ancestry."

-The Steilacoom Tribal Cultural Center, containing the Tribal office, museum, snack bar, archives and cafe, is located at 1515 Lafayette Street in the historic town of Steilacoom.
+The Steilacoom Tribal Cultural Center, containing the Tribal office, Museum, Gift Shop and archives, is located at 1515 Lafayette Street in the historic town of Steilacoom.
 At the door as you enter, in proud commemoration of our ancestors, are inscribed these words:

-The Steilacoom Tribal Cultural Center is hereby dedicated in memory of the Tribal ancestors who walked here before us to be shred for all time with those that follow.
+The Steilacoom Tribal Cultural Center is hereby dedicated in memory of the Tribal ancestors who walked here before us to be shared for all time with those that follow.